hapax/hapax.github.io/assets/chandra.md

 	</div>
 	</figure>

-We'll only be concerned with the first two endpoints here, and in particular white dwarfs, the simpler of the two.
 The core of a white dwarf is electrically neutral, consisting of $N$ electrons and $N$ protons.
 Since protons are much heavier than electrons, they provide most of